ilpeppino/barcode-scanner/README.md

 - **Task list selector** – Choose a default list at runtime without editing environment variables.
 - **Mobile-friendly UI** – Responsive layout adapts to phones/tablets for pantry-side scanning.
 - **Image OCR uploads** – Drag-and-drop a label/receipt photo and extract text through Tesseract right from the dashboard.
+- **Unified camera workflow** – The app auto-starts the camera and uses a single capture button for both barcode scans and document OCR, mirroring the new dashboard mockups.

 ---